Frequently Asked Questions

 What are your fees?

-My standard hourly rate is $220 per hour as set forth by the Psychologist’s Association of Alberta.
+My standard hourly rate is $240 per hour.
 Visa, Mastercard and e-transfer are accepted.
 Payment is made after each session and a receipt is provided.

 Can I use my insurance?